runai-professional-services/ltr-runbooks/docs/user_training/organisation/create_organizational_structure.md

 ---
-title: Configuring Organizational Structure
+title: Configuring Organisational Structure
 nav_order: 2
 parent: Organisation
 ---

-# Create organizational structure
+# Create organisational structure

 *Hint - Use the official run:ai documentation*

 ## Create Departments

+- In the Admin / Resources dropdown, ensure Departments are enabled
 - Create two departments, each with a quota of 8 GPUs.

 ## Create Projects